Tweets making fun of Twitter's new Fleets will not vanish in 24 hours

 Aside from the jokes about the name (and very existence) of Fleets, Fleet-ing tweeting Tuesday also focused on trying to understand what the stories are, exactly, and when and how to use them.

-In a blog post, Twitter said global tests of the feature indicated the tool helped people feel more comfortable joining the public conversation.
+In a blog post, Twitter said global tests of the feature indicated the tool helped people feel more comfortable joining public conversations on the service.

 Read more: Twitter rolls out vanishing tweets as it copies Snapchat and Instagram Stories